 First, let’s start with the PC assembly itself.
 The errors describe on this page can overheat your PC thus causing random problems like random resets and crashes (PC “freezing”, “Blue Screen of Death”, etc).

 This set of instructions will help you assemble a basic computer capable of running most modern software packages encountered by a casual user.
+It’s not as easy as learning to make a website, especially with modern-day website builders (see TheBlogStarter.com for examples), but it’s not rocket science either.
 Modern computers become more affordable when users supplement their monetary investment with a few hours of effort.
 This computer build will be very basic and will be the minimum hardware necessary to have a functional system.

 Notes: Each processor can have one or more blocks, but a block cannot be shared by more than one processor.
 Defaults to one block per processor.